 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Domestic Violence Attorneys in Beachwood, Ohio, 44122.

 Zip Codes in Beachwood, Ohio: 44122